Alaswadi/reconAug/README.md

   - Without subfinder: Only crt.sh will be used for subdomain enumeration
   - Without httpx: Live host checking will be skipped
   - Without gau: Historical URL collection will be skipped
+  - Without naabu: Port scanning will be skipped

 ## License